ByGurixD05/B3R-Tree/README.md

     java exampleB3R_Tree
     ```
 ## 📊 Project Status
+- **Node Class**: Already implemented.
+Changed it in the last version, in order to handle the keys directly from the tree.
-Node Structure Class implemented.
-Tree insertion implemented.
-Balancing adn the rest of functions in progress.
+- **Tree Class**: Creation and insertion already implemented.
+The remaining functions still in progress.